JC-336/NucleCount/README.md

 # Nuclei Detection and Counting Tool

 A computer vision-based tool for automated detection and counting of cell nuclei in microscopy images.
 This tool is designed to identify both circular and oval-shaped nuclei, handle overlapping structures, and distinguish between complete nuclei and those touching image borders.
-Currently, stable but is a work-in-progress and is only currently able to detect 20X images.
-Use at your own discretion.
+Currently stable, but still a work-in-progress.
+It currently supports only 20X magnification images.

 ---